 Begin by preparing the pork roast so it is ready for all the flavorful seasonings.
 Bring the pork butt to room temperature, which usually takes about an hour.
 This is best to do while your smoker is warming up and getting ready with the hot coals and wood.

-I like to use a combination of the 3 seasoning blends below to get a crust on the pulled pork that is unbelievable.
+I like to use a combination of the 3 seasoning blends below to get a crust on the pulled pork which is unbelievable.
 A 5-pound bone-in pork shoulder/butt roast will take a lot of seasoning.
 So do not be shy.
 Liberally, sprinkle on the seasonings and then press with your hands to get all that flavor to stick.

 Smoke the Pork on the Grate